trishapan/trishapan.github.io/README.md

 Run 'npm run deploy' to deploy your site.
 (Then go back to github Pages [settings](https://github.com/trishapan/trishapan.github.io/settings) to re-add custom domain as patriciapan.com)

+## How to push updates
+Make your updates in the main/master branch.
+Then run `npm run deploy`

 <!--
 How to deploy React to Github pages: